tiffanyposs/understandingJS/README.md

 ###Reflection and Extend

-Reflecton is that an object can look at itself, listing and changing its properties and methods.
-In the below example you can see that we use the built in method `hasOwnProperty` which allow syou to check if an object that you added a prototype to has a property that actually belongs to itself, not from a proto.
+Reflection is that an object can look at itself, listing and changing its properties and methods.
+In the below example you can see that we use the built in method `hasOwnProperty` which allow you to check if an object that you added a prototype to has a property that actually belongs to itself, not from a proto.

 The second thing we do is use the *underscore.js* library to use it's `_.extend` method to add the property of other objects to the `john` object.
 You will see at the end, john contains all the properties that `jane` and `jim` had.